Part I: History – Combat use in 1939 – Description / Part II: Damaged train walkaround gallery

 The armoured train Nr.
 13, better known uder its original name "Generał Sosnkowski", became in a way the most famous of Polish armoured trains used in the Polish September 1939 Campaign of World War II.
-This train, bombed by the German aircraft, and then examined by Hitler himself, was possibly the most often photographed armoured train ever.
-It is sometimes treated as one of symbols of the Polish obsolete armament - while on the other hand, it was the only Polish regular armoured train destroyed by the aircraft - and the Germans themselves used a number of armoured trains until the end of World War II.
+This train, bombed by the German aircraft, and then examined by Hitler himself, was arguably the most often photographed armoured train ever.
+Its photographs are sometimes treated as one of symbols of Polish obsolete armament - while on the other hand, it was the only Polish regular armoured train destroyed by the aircraft - and the Germans themselves used a number of armoured trains until the end of World War II.
 Moreover, the "Generał Sosnkowski" was more powerful, than German armoured trains in 1939.

 Note: links marked with: (W) are external, directing to Wikipedia articles.

 During the Soviet counter offensive in summer of 1920, which was a part of 1919-1921 Polish-Soviet war(W), the Polish Army lost twelve armoured trains, which were mostly cut off and could not withdraw[note 1].
 Since the armoured trains were very useful in combat on eastern territories, it was decided to undertake quick construction of new units.
 There were several half-improvised trains created in existing centres, with adapted freight wagons, like „Śmierć” and „Bartosz Głowacki” in Kraków.
-Apart from these, the War Ministry ordered in July four, then fifteen new trains at Cegielski Works(W) in Poznań, which was not engaged in military production by that moment.
-In order to supervise designing and construction, the Armoured Trains Construction Management (KBPP) was created in Poznań on 1 August 1920, headed by Cpt.
+Apart from these, the War Ministry ordered in July four, then fifteen new trains at Cegielski Works(W) in Poznań, which were not engaged in military production by that moment.
+In order to supervise designing and construction, a new Armoured Trains Construction Management (KBPP) was created in Poznań on 1 August 1920, headed by Cpt.
 Stanisław Czerepiński.

-"Generał Sosnkowski" did not manage to take part in combat in 1920 and remained the only example of the armoured train Type I. When the Polish Army won the great Battle of Warsaw(W) in August 1920 and repelled the Soviets, what led to a truce in October, the construction of new trains was not considered necessary anymore.
+The "Generał Sosnkowski" did not manage to take part in combat in 1920 and remained the only example of the armoured train type I. When the Polish Army won the great battle of Warsaw(W) in August 1920 and repelled the Soviets, what led to a truce in October, the construction of new trains was not considered necessary anymore.
 It was decided to build only several modern armoured wagons in order to modernize some of existing trains.
-When "Generał Sosnkowski" entered service, it revealed several faults, like a limited angle of artillery fire, and an average firepower, due to lack of howitzers.
-Therefore, much better indigenous designs of artillery wagons were developed at Cegielski: Type II, used in armoured trains "Danuta" and "Poznańczyk", and Type III, used in "Śmiały" and "Piłsudczyk".
+When "Generał Sosnkowski" entered service, there were revealed several faults, like a limited angle of artillery fire, and an average firepower, due to lack of howitzers.
+Therefore, better indigenous designs of twin-turret artillery wagons were developed at Cegielski: type II, used in armoured trains "Danuta" and "Poznańczyk", and type III, used in "Śmiały" and "Piłsudczyk".

-In 1939, former "Generał Sosnkowski", with its original two Type I artillery wagons, was mobilized in a "black" group of alarm mobilization, as the pociąg pancerny nr 13 – armoured train Nr.
+In the end of August 1939, former "Generał Sosnkowski", with its original two type I artillery wagons, was mobilized in a "black" group of alarm mobilization, as the pociąg pancerny nr 13 – armoured train Nr.
 13 (the names were not used officially).
 The armament was four 75 mm cannons wz.
 02/26 and 16 Maxim wz.
 08 machine guns, including two anti-aircraft ones.

 ( a general map )

 The armoured train Nr.
-13 was commanded by Cpt. (kapitan) Stanisław Młodziankowski, the 2nd in command was Cpt.
+13 was commanded by Cpt. (kapitan) Stanisław Młodzianowski, the 2nd in command was Cpt.
 Mieczysław Wnukowski.
-The train had non-standard armoured draisines platoon, weaker than other trains, for it had two draisines R (FT-17 tanks) and two older Tatras, instead of two R's and five TK tankettes (its original platoon had been dispatched to defend a bridge in Tczew before the war).
+The train had non-standard armoured draisines platoon, weaker than most other Polish trains, for it had two draisines R (FT tanks on rail chassis) and two older Tatras, instead of two R draisines and five TK tankettes (its original platoon had been dispatched to defend a bridge in Tczew before the war).